-Final Exam Information: Your final test will be due Friday, October 11th at 11:59 PM.
+Final Exam Information: Your final test will take place on December 3.

 Outcomes/Objectives

 GENERAL EDUCATION PROGRAM LEARNING OUTCOMES

 - 1. Communication Skills: Students will demonstrate competence and understanding in both oral and written expression. - 2.
 Critical Thinking: Students will demonstrate mastery of discipline-specific problem-solving skills. - 3.
 Diversity: Students will interpret and evaluate societal and ethical issues, problems and values specific to time and place. - 4.
 Technology: Students will demonstrate competence in use of technology appropriate to course and/or circumstance.